Salsburgh: Climate

 Salsburgh has an oceanic climate (Köppen: Cfb).

 STV have reported several times from the village, most notably in relation to extreme weather conditions such as snow.
-Salsburgh also has a MET office weather Observation Station: (Lat: 55.8667 | Long: -3.8667).
+Salsburgh also has a Met Office weather Observation Station: (Lat: 55.8667 | Long: -3.8667).

 Homes

 Throughout the years there have been a variety of mixed styles of properties in the village, beginning with prefabs (prefabricated structures with tin roofs) which were then replaced with more substantial council authority brick-built homes.

 The village today consists of detached, semi-detached, terraced, bungalows, cottages, miners' row cottages (most of which are council authority and/or privately owned former local authority properties) and also fully renovated former derelict properties and new builds such as Salsburgh Meadows and the new builds situated in sections of Main Street.

 The mix of old (miners' rows) and new (Salsburgh Meadows) makes the village quaint and gives it a certain charm retaining the old buildings from years gone by.

-Salsburgh is one of the only places in North Lanarkshire that does not have a gas main, as it was not cost effective when the pipes were being laid.
+Salsburgh is one of the few places in North Lanarkshire that does not have a gas main, as it was not cost effective when the pipes were being laid.
 Services are provided independently by oil/LPG and coal suppliers.

 Most street names within the village have some significance to the village's history and/or former residents.